Pomeranian Dog Temperament: A tiny dog with the heart of a lion

-Poms grew in popularity when Queen Charlotte imported two pet dogs into the UK in 1767, which she referred to as the Pomeranians.
-But it was her granddaughter, Queen Victoria, who really made the dogs fashionable.
-Queen Victoria founded a whole kennel and was interested in developing this breed temperamentally.
+Poms grew in popularity when Queen Charlotte imported two pet dogs into the UK in 1767, which she called the Pomeranians.
+But her granddaughter, Queen Victoria, made the dogs fashionable.
+Queen Victoria founded a kennel and was interested in temperamentally developing this breed.
 In her lifetime, the size of the Pom fell by 50%, and they became popular lap dogs in British High Society.
 So one could say that the "real" birth country of the lap-sized dog is England.

 The first breed standard was written in 1898 in the UK.
 In 1909 it was revised and specified further.
 A significant characteristic of the breed is their tail, perfect erect ears and intelligent expression.

 There are a lot of colours in the Pomeranian breed.
-Accepted colours by the British Kennel Club, for example, would be Black, Blue, White, Orange, Cream and Chocolate.
+Accepted colours by the British Kennel Club would be Black, Blue, White, Orange, Cream and Chocolate.
 The Pom coat colour should be free from black or white shadings.

 The Pomeranian has an inquisitive temperament with a lot of energy and an open mind to life.
 Although they have been bred smaller to be lap dogs, their character is indeed that of a bigger dog.
 Nothing escapes the eyes of a Pomeranian, and they have the courage of a lion.

 Pomeranians are very versatile dogs with huge personalities.
 They happily cuddle up with you as you quickly become their favourite person.
 Their curiosity makes them easy to train, and they thrive on challenges.
 However, Pomeranians also have a fiercely loyal and protective temperament.
-This can make them distrustful of strangers, and they can bark while they decide if they like your guests or not.
+This can make them distrustful of strangers, and they can bark while deciding if they like your guests.

 Socialisation is crucial in the puppy stage.
 During that time, your Pom learns to deal with other dogs, cats and children.
 Good socialisation will lead to a well-behaved and balanced Pom, who will not react nervously to unknown situations.
 Conversely, skip the socialisation stage, and your Pom will be distrustful of strangers and harder to handle in overwhelming situations.